voteliquid/blog/_posts/_draft_2018-01-10-a-more-effective-way-to-contact-your-reps.md

 If you verify your identity, we can use your votes to score elected legislators for how much they actually listen to their constituents.

-[Verification](https://united.vote/get_started/verification) requires a $1 one-time charge to a credit or debit card in your name, which helps prevent fake accounts & cover our costs.
+[Verification](https://liquid.us/get_started/verification) requires a $1 one-time charge to a credit or debit card in your name, which helps prevent fake accounts & cover our costs.

 We then [grade](/2017/12/08/give-your-rep-an-f-introducing-united-legislator-grades/) all elected Members of Congress against each other, on a curve, for how much they listen & ignore their constituents.

 <!-- TODO: Example of grades -->

-You can still use United without verifying, and we'll still send your votes and messages to your reps, but we can't include unverified votes in the public grades.
+You can still use Liquid without verifying, and we'll still send your votes and messages to your reps, but we can't include unverified votes in the public grades.

 #### But we're often too busy